Choens/blood-sugars/README.md

 > metabolic homeostasis.
 >
 > [Wikipedia/Blood_sugar](https://en.wikipedia.org/wiki/Blood_sugar)

-*Note:* None of this code has been reviewed by the FDA.
-Use at your own risk.
-If you find a bug, let me know.
-I welcome contributions.
-I am not responsible for your health or diabetes management.

 The source of the raw data is a [Dexcom](http://www.dexcom.com/) [G4 Platinum System with Share](http://www.dexcom.com/dexcom-g4-platinum-share)